muggy8/improbable/have-and-havenot/9nyC33pA.md

 "It's A244X0Z4305PHAN4"

-"A name like that doesn't seem practical at all."
-I said in bewilderment.
+"A name like that doesn't seem practical at all," I said in bewilderment.

 "Is it?
 It's been working out just fine for me so far.
-And besides I didn't say it was a name, I said it was my Universal Identification Code."
+And besides, I didn't say it was a name, I said it was my Universal Identification Code."

 "Uni-what?"